This is the documentation of the Exakat engine, version 2.5.0 (Build 1382), on Wed, 07 Sep 2022 20:16:40 +0000.

 What is Exakat ?¶

 Exakat is a tool for analyzing, reporting and assessing PHP code source efficiently and systematically.
-Exakat processes PHP 5.2 to 7.4 code, as well as reporting on security, performance, code quality, migration.
+Exakat processes PHP 5.2 to 7.4 and 8.0 code, as well as reporting on security, performance, code quality, migration.

 Exakat reads the code, builds an AST and several dependency graphs, then indexes all of it in a graph database.
 From there, exakat runs analysis, collecting potential errors and descriptive information about the code.
 Finally, exakat produces reports, both for humans and machines.

 Exakat detects hundreds of issues in PHP code : dead code, incompatible calls, undefined calls, illogical expressions, etc. Exakat is built for PHP, and cover common mistakes.

 PHP version migration¶

 Every PHP middle version is a migration by itself : based on the manual and common practices, exakat find both backward incompatibilities, that prevent migration, and new features, that makes code modern.

 Exakat review code for minor version, and spot bug fixes that may impact the code.